 The fight for gay rights can be traced back to 1924 when the earliest known gay rights organization was formed.
 Twenty-seven years later the first national gay rights organization was formed Harry Hay who is considered to be the founder of the gay rights movement.
 It wasn’t until 1969 when it the movement really gained momentum.

 It is said that there were around 200 customers in the bar the night of raid and eight police officers conducting it.
 After having to go through the harassment in public and now in private time and time again these customers had enough.
-Almost every one of these citizens refused to cooperate with police officers, it was time to stand up and stand together.
+Almost every one of these citizens refused to cooperate with police officers, deciding that it was time to stand up and stand together.

 Naturally the police officers “had no other choice” but to arrest everyone who failed to cooperate.
-Now there were two groups, those who were arrested and waiting to be taken to the police station, and those were let go.
+Now there were two groups, those who were arrested and waiting to be taken to the police station, and those who were let go.
 Continuing with the unusual circumstances was the fact that those were let go stayed instead of leaving as quickly as possible.
 As these men and women stayed to support their friends a crowd began to form.
 Time went by and patrol cars had finally arrived but so had even more members of the gay community.
-Customers of the bar began to come out in handcuffs ready to be sent off in the patrol cars but when one woman was hit on the head after complaining, the aggravated crowd simply had enough.
+Customers of the bar began to come out in handcuffs ready to be sent off in the patrol cars but when one woman was hit on the head after complaining, the aggravated crowd had simply had enough.

-A full riot was in motion: patrol cars were almost overturned and items such as beer bottles and bricks were being thrown.
+A full riot was underway: patrol cars were almost overturned and items such as beer bottles and bricks were being thrown.
 Police officers tried to save themselves by barricading themselves inside the Stonewall Inn, the very establishment they were shutting down.
-Being outnumbered the police had no choice but to wait it out until backup arrived.
-The police were saved by the New York tactical police force and those who were initially arrested and then some were taken to jail.
+Being outnumbered, the police had no choice but to wait it out until backup arrived.
+The police were saved by the New York tactical police force and those who were initially arrested, and then some were taken to jail.

 Tags: 1924 | 1969 | A Brief History Of... | Free Love | Protests | The 1960s | The Civil Rights Movement | The Gay Rights Movement | The LGBTQ Community